Leo-rojo/iQoE_Dataset_and_Code/Figure 17/REDAME.md

 ## Generate Figure 17:

-* input file: folder features_generated_experiences and synthetic_users_scores_for_generated_experiences.
-Both of them can be generated in Synthetic_users_implementation.
+### LA
-* Run Generate_results_for_different_train_test_split_0_01.py in order to generate data for ratio of train and test splits from 0 to 0.1 and save results in new folders divided by the ratio
+* Input data: folders SVRigs_results_qn_99_nr_ch_7_perc that contains data for different ratio of train and test splits
+* Run generate_figure_17.py to generate figure 17
+* Run Plot_legend to generate the legend for figure 17

+### LB
+* Input data: folder features_generated_experiences, synthetic_users_scores_for_generated_experiences, generated in Synthetic_users_implementation
+* Run generate_figure_17.py to generate figure 17 and run all the other scripts contained in scripts.
+Those files produce in output folder:
-* Run Generate_results_for_different_train_test_split_01_09.py in order to generate data for ratio of train and test splits from 0.1 to 0.9 and save results in new folders divided by the ratio
+  * folders SVRigs_results_qn_99_nr_ch_7_perc that contains data for different ratio of train and test splits
-* Run plot.py to generate Figure 17 in new created folder colled tr_teSVRigs
-* Run Plot_legend.py to generate legend for Figure 17
+* Run Plot_legend to generate the legend for figure 17
+* N.B.
+The scripts use parallelization which can consume a lot of memory.
+In order to run the scripts some hours are needed.